chrismilson/cuboid-areas/README.md

 ## What about a general solution?

 What if we want to know the number of solutions for n cubes?
+From here we will outline the intuition for the problem, but feel free to dash to [the bottom](#formal-proofs) for some proofs.

 Here is a naiive algorithm for counting all solutions in python:

 ```python
 # Assume we have access to factors(n) which iterates the factors of n in